Sophie Scholl: Social media

-Under the title @ichbinsophiescholl the German broadcasters Südwestrundfunk and Bayerische Rundfunk began in May 2021 an Instagram project to commemorate Scholl's 100th birthday.
-The last months of Scholl's life are featured on Instagram posts and stories styled as if Scholl herself were posting them.
-The actress Luna Wedler plays Sophie Scholl and illustrates the last year of her life in the style of a modern digital influencer.
+Under the title @ichbinsophiescholl the German broadcasters Südwestrundfunk and Bayerische Rundfunk launched an Instagram project to commemorate Scholl's 100th birthday in May 2021.
+The last months of Scholl's life are featured on Instagram posts and stories which are styled as if Scholl herself was posting them.
+Swiss actress Luna Wedler plays Sophie Scholl and she illustrates the last year of her life in the style of a modern digital influencer.